-Section 73A.400 - Industrial Design Standards.
+TDC 73A.300. - Commercial Design Standards.

-The following standards are minimum requirements for commercial development in all zones:
+The following standards are minimum requirements for commercial development in all zones, except the Mixed-Use Commercial (MCU) zone, which has its own standards:

 - (1) Walkways.
-Industrial development must provide walkways as follows: - (a) Walkways must be a minimum of five feet in width; - (b) Walkways must be constructed of asphalt, concrete, or a pervious surface such as pavers or grasscrete (not gravel or woody material); - (c) Walkways must meet ADA standards applicable at time of construction or alteration; - (e) Walkways must be provided between the main building entrances and other on-site buildings, accessways, and sidewalks along the public right-of-way; - (f) Walkways through parking areas, drive aisles, and loading areas must be of a different appearance than the adjacent paved vehicular areas; and - (g) Outdoor Recreation Access Routes must be provided between the development's walkway and bikeway circulation system and parks, bikeways and greenways where a bike or pedestrian path is designated.
+Commercial development must provide walkways as follows: - (a) Walkways must be a minimum of six feet in width;

+- (b) Walkways must be constructed of asphalt, concrete, pervious concrete, pavers, or grasscrete.
+Gravel or bark chips are not acceptable; - (c) Walkways must meet ADA standards applicable at time of construction or alteration; - (d)Walkways must be provided between the main building entrances and other on-site buildings, accessways, and sidewalks along the public right-of-way; - (e)Walkways through parking areas, drive aisles, and loading areas must be visibly raised and of a different appearance than the adjacent paved vehicular areas; - (f)Bikeways must be provided that link building entrances and bike facilities on the site with adjoining public right-of-way and accessways; and - (g)Outdoor Recreation Access Routes must be provided between the development's walkway and bikeway circulation system and parks, bikeways and greenways where a bike or pedestrian path is designated.